-In many cultures around the world, castor oil is one of the first things that is fed to a newborn child, writes Yvonne Lefeber and H.W.A Voorhoeve in their book Indigenious Customs in Childbirth and Child Care.1 While Asian countries use it to clean the baby’s stomach of any womb fluids it may have accidentally ingested, Latin American countries use castor oil to help the baby cough up mucus.
+You have certainly heard of the benefits of castor oil for hair growth.
+But did you know you could use it on the skin too?
+No, applying castor oil on your skin won’t turn you into a giant hair ball.
+It is also ingested, though in very small quantities.
+In many cultures around the world, castor oil is one of the first things that is fed to a newborn child.
+While Asian countries use it to clean the baby’s stomach of any womb fluids it may have accidentally ingested, Latin American countries use castor oil to help the baby cough up mucus.1

 Pressed from the seeds of the castor plant or Ricinus communis, castor oil has a unique chemical composition.
-It is a triglyceride, composed of fatty acids, 90 percent of which is ricinoleic acid.2 It was used medically in Ancient Egypt, China, Persia, Africa and Europe and is now also widely used for industrial purposes, as a biofuel and as a major ingredient in skin care products and cosmetics.
+It is a triglyceride, composed of fatty acids, 90% of which is ricinoleic acid.2 It was used medically in Ancient Egypt, China, Persia, Africa, and Europe and is now also widely used as a major ingredient in skin care products and cosmetics.
+Here’s a lowdown on the benefits of castor oil for skin.

-The oil’s antifungal properties help manage skin and scalp conditions like eczema and cradle cap.
-A patented composition to fight the two conditions contains more than 80 percent of castor oil, which is mixed with 20 percent of other mineral oils.
-For best results, this mixture has to be sprayed at the affected area and then massaged into the skin or scalp.5
+There is even a patented composition for the two conditions which contains more than 80% of castor oil and 20% of other mineral oils.
+For best results, this mixture has to be sprayed on the affected area and then massaged into the skin or scalp.5

-A hydrogenated version of the oil is also used in skin cleansing agents mixed with substances like liquid paraffin, colorants, and perfumes to clean out the pores and keep the skin youthful for longer.7 Castor oil is also known to work wonders for mild acne, thanks to the fatty acids present in the oil.
+A hydrogenated version of the oil is also used in skin-cleansing agents mixed with substances like liquid paraffin, colorants, and perfumes to clean out the pores and keep the skin youthful for longer.7 Castor oil is also known to work wonders for mild acne, thanks to the antibacterial fatty acids present in the oil.

 How To Use Castor Oil For Skin Problems

 Now that you know the benefits of castor oil for your skin, let’s look at how it can be used to yield the best results.